 Producers with Hail Insurance may cancel their coverage and receive a refund of a portion or all of their hail premium.
 This provision allows producers to cancel Hail Insurance for acres that suffer an early season loss due to conditions such as frost or excess moisture that makes the crop non-viable.

-Rutabagas, cooking onions, other onions, carrots, broccoli, cabbage, parsnips, peppers, pumpkins, cauliflower and winter squash are insurable at $1000, $1500, or $2000 per acre
+Rutabagas, cooking onions, other onions, carrots, broccoli, cabbage, parsnips, peppers, pumpkins, leeks, cauliflower and winter squash are insurable at $, $, or $ per acre

 A producer must select one coverage level for a crop, but may choose to insure only a portion of their acres.